The good news: it moves. The bad news: it’s The Dominators.

 Sue: Stop calling them callous, pitiless monsters – THEY LET YOU GO!
 These so-called Dominators seem quite reasonable to me.

-Sue: Just push it over!
+Sue: Just push them over!

 Sue: We all know what his piloting skills are like when he tries to fly the TARDIS.